 If you're curious which zodiac sign is most likely to become famous, you're in for some good news: all of them.
 The celebrity natal charts of these stars from classic Hollywood include a famous figure from every sign.

-Many people consult their horoscope to find out if they're compatible with their partner or if they'll get that job promotion, but astrology can also be used to tell as about our personalities.
-Each of the 12 Sun signs of the zodiac has innate strengths, weaknesses, and other qualities that make us who we are.
+Many people consult their horoscope to find out if they're compatible with their partner or if they'll get that job promotion, but some believe that astrology can also be used to tell as about our personalities.
+Each of the 12 Sun signs of the zodiac ostensibly has innate strengths, weaknesses, and other qualities that comprise who we are.
 By exploring the zodiac signs of historic figures or old Hollywood celebrities, we can see which star qualities we all possess.

 Born on May 4, 1929, Audrey Hepburn grew up in Belgium and began her performing career as a dancer.
 She captured Hollywood's eyes and heart after appearing in Gigi on Broadway.
 Hepburn often played glamorous yet down-to-earth women, gaining fans thanks to her personality as well as her fashion sense.
 After her most memorable role in 1961's Breakfast at Tiffany's, Hepburn continued to make movies and earn Oscar nominations for her work but decided to focus on humanitarian efforts in her later life, especially as an ambassador for UNICEF.